Best Practices for Registering an x402 Service

 "contact": {

-"description": "Can't pay right now?
-Tell us what you need.",
+"description": "If payment is unavailable, tell us what you need.",

 "endpoint": "POST https://socialintel.dev/v1/contact",